kestra-io/docs/content/blogs/YYYY-MM-DD-CI-CD-kestra-comparison.md

 - **Deploy applications**: Automatically release new code to production or staging environments, allowing teams to ship features faster and with fewer manual interventions.
 - **Provide feedback**: Alert developers about build statuses and test results, helping them identify and address issues as soon as possible.

 These tools are fundamental for maintaining high-quality code and rapid release cycles in today's fast-paced development environments.
-Without them, teams would struggle to keep up with the demand for frequent updates, making it much harder to maintain a competitive edge.
+By removing manual steps and standardizing workflows, they enhance reliability and reduce the chance of errors slipping into production.
+So, without them, teams would struggle to keep up with the demand for frequent updates, making it much harder to maintain a competitive edge.

 ## Most Used CI/CD Tools
 There are a lot of CI/CD tools out there, so let's take a closer look at some of the most popular ones.
 For each, we'll provide an overview, highlight a unique feature, and list pros and cons.